 Currently enrolled students may add courses, drop courses, or change sections before classes begin by contacting their program advisors.
-After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Admissions and Records Office, instructors and/or department chairs.
-The completed forms must be submitted to the Admissions and Records Office by the deadline published in the TSTC college calendar.
+After classes begin, all students may change their schedules by obtaining course schedule change forms available from the New Student Admissions/Registrar's instructors and/or department chairs.
+The completed forms must be submitted to the Registrar's office by the deadline published in the TSTC college calendar.
 Changes are effective only when this process has been completed.